Fast-worsening physics teacher shortage in Greater Phoenix!

 * Buckeye Union HS (1375 students).

 * J. O. Combs HS (1300.
 The physics/biology teacher & dept. chair quit in Sept.
 2017.
-The chemistry teacher quit earlier, & no one applied for the position, so a long-term sub was hired.)
+The chemistry teacher quit by summer, & no one applied for the position, so a long-term sub was hired.)

 * Apache Junction HS (1200)